donkirkby/book-blender/docs/index.md

 came from.
 Cross out the letters in that column in the words you've already unscrambled, and the ones that are left can help you solve the last few words.

-In the example, the end of the last word is the only thing missing in that column, so cross out all the letters above it.
-That leaves you with the letter
-d.
-Similarly, the fourth word is either "saw" or "was", so look to see which column has a w in it.
-Since only the third column under that word has a w, the word must be "saw".
+In the example, the second letter of the third word is the only thing missing in that column, so cross out all the letters below it.
+That leaves you with the letter u.
+Similarly, the seventh word is either "saw" or "was", so look to see which column has a w in it.
+Since only the first column under that word has a w, the word must be "was".
 The gray bands should help you trace the columns down the page.

 [![fox-column]][fox-column]

 Continue using the clues at the bottom to work out letters until you can solve each word.
 You might also get hints from the surrounding story.
-If a column has more than one missing word, check to see if any of the letters appears in only one of the missing words.
-In the example, the first column has a c and an h left.
-The first missing word doesn't contain h, so it must start with c.
-That means that the second missing word starts with c.
+If a column has more than one missing word, check to see if any of the letters appear in only one of the missing words.
+In the example, the second column has an r and a t left.
+The second missing word doesn't contain t, so it must have the r.
+That means that the first missing word has the t.

 [![fox-deduction]][fox-deduction]